 How Much Does a Police Officer Make?

 Police officers protect and serve their communities against lawbreakers.
 Read on to learn more about the salary you can earn in this career, as well as how the career outlook is for these professionals.
-Schools offering Law Enforcement degrees can also be found in these popular choices.

 A police officer can be a generic term that refers to several careers in law enforcement.
 The basic goal of this position is to serve and protect citizens by upholding the law.
 Uniformed police officers usually respond to emergency calls along with maintaining regular patrols to make sure those areas are safe.
 When necessary, they'll fill out reports and file them so they may be used for later reference or in court cases as evidence.
 Detectives often have to work undercover or investigate cases for extended periods of time with little breaks.